deemp/flakes/manager/README.md

 # manager

-Manage repetitive Haskell modules and templates
+Manage repetitive `Haskell` modules and templates.

-Sometimes, one wants to experiment with Haskell in multiple unrelated files.
+Sometimes, one wants to experiment with `Haskell` in multiple unrelated files.
 When creating such files, one's tasks can be:

-- Make Haskell Language Server see all Haskell modules
+- Make `Haskell Language Server` see all `Haskell` modules
 - Invent new names for `stack`'s build targets
 - Configure `ghcid` to run a specific function